-NIDA Learn (https://learn.nida.edu.au/) also known as Canvas - is the online portal by which you can access subject information and resources to support your learning and study.
+NIDA Learn also known as Canvas - is the online portal by which you can access subject information and resources to support your learning and study.
 It also provides a range of interactive tools to facilitate communication, collaborative learning, assessment, and feedback between students, teachers, and peers.
 All NIDA students are provided with a NIDA Learn login and orientation to the system on commencement of their studies at NIDA.